Chiso Manchhe: Synopsis

 When a Nepalese worker dies in Qatar, his wife Puspa (Swastima Khadka) and father (Desh Bhakta Khanal) travel to Kathmandu to retrieve his body.
-They meet a driver (Arpan Thapa) there who offers to take them back to their hometown.
+They meet a driver, Ram (Arpan Thapa) who offers to take them back to their hometown.
 The plot revolves around Puspa, who has spent her entire life in rural Nepal.
 Her journey from the city back home is the subject of the narrative.